alexqfredrickson/notes/terraform.md

 ### `terraform init`

 On Terraform initialization, Terraform will (1) initialize a backend state, (2) download all providers, and (3) download modules referenced from public/private repositories.

+## Vault

+Hashicorp Vault is a third-party centralized secrets management service, which encrypts secrets at-rest and in-transit to clients.
+It's very similar to AWS Secrets Manager.

+Terraform has providers that talk to Vault.

+Terraform secrets are sometimes exposed through Terraform configuration and state files, so Hashicorp claims that it's best practice to use Vault.

+## Terraform CLI

+Terraform CLI stores local state in a `terraform.tfstate` file.

 ## Examples